-- 1. names or any other potentially identifying information; - 2. photographs that may include a client, information about a client, including their physical location or a client's involvement with an agency; - 3. reference to attending an event that may link to a client; and - 4. having photographs with you, taken by a client for possible publication on their social media.
+- names or any other potentially identifying information; - photographs that may include a client, information about a client, including their physical location or a client's involvement with an agency; - reference to attending an event that may link to a client; and - having photographs with you, taken by a client for possible publication on their social media.

-Professional Boundaries
+Professional Boundaries:

-- 5. You may not friend a client on any social media platform.
-This includes the client's family and friends. - 6.
-You may not use social media to search for information about a client. - 7.
-You may not enter into a social relationship with a client or former client including through social media. - 8.
-It is vital to maintain professional boundaries with your online presence. - 9.
-You must take steps to block your personal information such as your phone number if you are using personal communication devices for contact with clients. - 10.
-The privacy policies of agencies must also be respected.
-This may include such concerns as not posting locations, photos of interiors of facilities or other information that could compromise the privacy and security of clients. - 11.
-Posting anything that you think is non-identifying data about an agency, colleague or client may have sufficient information to allow someone to figure out who you are speaking about.
-Case information should never be posted on social media. - 12.
-Your colleagues also deserve to have their privacy protected.
+- You may not friend a client on any social media platform.
+This includes the client's family and friends. - You may not use social media to search for information about a client. - You may not enter into a social relationship with a client or former client including through social media. - It is vital to maintain professional boundaries with your online presence. - You must take steps to block your personal information such as your phone number if you are using personal communication devices for contact with clients - The privacy policies of agencies must also be respected.
+This may include such concerns as not posting locations, photos of interiors of facilities or other information that could compromise the privacy and security of clients. - Posting anything that you think is non-identifying data about an agency, colleague or client may have sufficient information to allow someone to figure out who you are speaking about.
+Case information should never be posted on social media. - Your colleagues and Instructors also deserve to have their privacy protected.
 Remember that they too are connected to clients.
-Refrain from sharing any information about your colleagues via social media. - 13.
-Avoid discussion of the behaviors of clients or colleagues in general or specifically. - 14.
-Posting about student colleagues is also not permitted, and shows a lack of professionalism.
-What occurs in class, class assignments, course group work or other course related materials should not be shared via social media. - 15.
-Sharing photographs or recordings of students or class activities are subject to requirements of formal consent, for which you do not have authority.
+Refrain from sharing any information about your colleagues via social media. - Avoid discussion of the behaviors of clients or colleagues in general or specifically. - Posting about student colleagues is also not permitted, and shows a lack of professionalism.
+What occurs in class, class assignments, course group work or other course related materials should not be shared via social media. - Sharing photographs or recordings of students or class activities are subject to requirements of formal consent, for which you do not have authority.
 Students have the right to anticipate privacy of their information when shared in class and course situations.
 Refrain from sharing any information about your students or class activities via social media.

-Taking Proactive Steps
+Taking Proactive Steps:

-1. Ensure that your privacy settings on social media are such that it is unlikely that a client will be able to search and find your personal information.

-- 2. Review your content in public forums to remove information that would compromise your position as a social worker. - 3.
-Be cautious about what you post and share.
+- Ensure that your privacy settings on social media are such that it is unlikely that a client will be able to search and find your personal information. - Review your content in public forums to remove information that would compromise your position as a social worker. - Be cautious about what you post and share.
 As a social worker, you need to be careful about posting information via social media.

-Breaches of Policy
+Breaches of Policy:

-Breaches of this policy will be brought to the attention of the Chair, Child Studies and Social Work.
-Students breaching these policies may be reported to the Office of Community Standards.
+Breaches of this policy will be brought to the attention of the Academic Director for Social Work.
+Students breaching these policies may be reported to the Office of Community Standard and subject to course failure, or requirement to withdraw from the program.